cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 CUE basic operation merges configurations in a way that the outcome is always the same regardless of the order in which it is carried out (it is associative, commutative and idempotent).
-This property enables many of the its favorable properties, as discussed below.
+This property is the foundation for many other favorable properties, as discussed below.

 ## Core issues addressed by CUE